DrLex0/FFCP-GCodeSnippets/README.md

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip to step 2 below, but I recommend you do not.

 If you are using OctoPrint, you don't need GPX because it does the x3g conversion for you.
 Otherwise, you do need GPX: first [obtain the GPX binary](https://github.com/markwal/GPX) and install it somewhere.
 Use the most recent GPX build you can find.
 Do not use 2.0-alpha, it is broken.
-In Mac OS X, gpx can be installed through [homebrew](https://brew.sh/).\
+In MacOS, gpx can be installed through [homebrew](https://brew.sh/).\
-Important: if you are going to use the WSL Linux environment in Windows, do not install the Windows EXE.
+Important: if you are going to use the WSL Linux environment in Windows, do not install the Windows EXE of GPX.
 Instead, install the Linux GPX executable inside the Linux WSL environment.
 If you are using Ubuntu 18.04 or newer, running “`sudo apt install gpx`” in a Linux terminal will do the job.
 Otherwise, manually install the gpx binary and ensure it has executable permissions.

 As for the post-processing script itself, you need it regardless of whether you use OctoPrint or not.